patchew-project/qemu/docs/devel/qapi-code-gen.rst

 Example::

  { 'enum': 'MyEnum', 'data': [ 'value1', 'value2', 'value3' ] }

-Nothing prevents an empty enumeration, although it is probably not useful.

 On the wire, an enumeration type's value is represented by its (string) name.
 In C, it's represented by an enumeration constant.